 Or you can blow the snow away, using a snowblower as your snow-removal equipment.

 - But snowblowers take a bite out of your pay, and they require maintenance.
-They also require storage space.
+It can be particularly irksome to have to work at getting a gas-powered snowblower to start up before you can even begin to clear snow away.
+Snowblowers also require storage space.
 For those without garages, this may be a tough requirement to meet.
 Ditto for those who do have garages, but who can never stand to throw anything away, preferring instead to just toss everything in the garage ("You never know, I might need this someday...").

 If you don't have the storage space to house a snowblower, one alternative is to enter into a sharing agreement with neighbors.